 Blood Orange Gin Fizz w/ Campari: Simple Winter Cocktail!

-blood orange gin fizz cocktail recipe dinners done quick featured image
+blood orange gin fizz recipe dinners done quick featured image

-• 4 ounces blood orange sparkling water (adjust based on glass size)
+• 4 oz blood orange sparkling water (adjust based on glass size)

 Ingredient Tips and Substitutions

-• Any type of gin is fine (use your favorite)!
+• Any type of gin is fine (use your favorite gin)!
+Bombay Sapphire and Tanqueray are some classic options.
 For extra flavor, use Beefeater Blood Orange Gin if you can find it

-• If you are making this out of season or cannot find blood oranges to juice, you can use Torani blood orange syrup or a cocktail mix like Stirrings to replace it
+• If you are making this out of season or cannot find blood oranges to juice, you can use Torani blood orange syrup or a cocktail mix like Stirrings or Master of Mixes blood orange margarita mix to replace it

 • The Campari can be swapped for an equal amount of Aperol or lemon juice, or just use a few dashes of orange bitters instead

-1. To a cocktail glass, add the gin, blood orange juice, and Campari, and stir to combine
+1. To a cocktail glass, add the gin, blood orange juice, and Campari, and stir the mixture to combine

-add gin, blood orange juice, and campri to a cocktail glass
+add gin, blood orange juice, and campari to glass

 1. Fill the glass with ice, then pour the sparkling water over to fill the glass up